eva-sean/oye-proxy/README.md

 2. **SQLite Concurrency:** Limited write concurrency (uses WAL mode for better performance).
 3. **In-Memory ID Tracking:** Restarting the server loses pending injection IDs.

+## Acknowledgments

+This project was developed with assistance from [Claude](https://claude.ai), an AI assistant by Anthropic.

 ## License

 MIT License - see [LICENSE](LICENSE) file for details.